benjeater/autographcraft/README-CONFIGURATION.md

 ]
 ```

 The `targetModelName` property is the name of the model that the authorisation data is being fetched for.
 The `targetModelName` property is required.
-When initialising the `authgraphcraft` context, the `authInitialisationData` object should be passed in with the `targetModelName` as a key.
+When initialising the `autographcraft` context, the `authInitialisationData` object should be passed in with the `targetModelName` as a key.
 The value of the key should be the ID of the `User`.
 For instance:

 ```json
 {